CancerCollaboratory/dockstore-ui/app/docs/workflows.md

 ### Quick Registration via the Web UI

 In the authenticated Web UI, navigate to 'My Workflows' to begin managing workflows imported through your linked account(s).
 These pages will allow you to quickly register workflows that follow a particularly simple format (look below to manual registration for more complex formats).
-For quick registration, we look through your GitHub and Bitbucket accounts and create a stub for each one.
+For quick registration, we look through your GitHub, Bitbucket and GitLab accounts and create a stub for each one.
 You can publish each repo that you identify as a real workflow in order to get, edit, and display additional information such as available versions.

 In the above image, the left side menu is a list of all workflow repositories associated with the user, grouped lexicographically by namespace.
 Words encapsulated in parentheses denotes a custom toolname if provided.
 Detailed information and links for each Workflow is located on the 'Info' tab.
 The 'Labels' tab allows editing of keywords to be associated with a workflow for efficient searching and grouping.
 Settings such as the path to the CWL/WDL descriptor can be modified on a per-tag basis in the 'Versions' tab.
 The Descriptor may be viewed in the last tabs, by the Version tag (corresponding to a Git tag/branch).